Data for the United States for 2021 (except where noted).

 2 Includes petroleum coke, petroleum liquids, other gases, other miscellaneous sources not included above, and pumped-storage hydroelectricity.

-Last updated: November 17, 2022, with most recent data available at the time of update.
+Last updated: October 26, 2023, with data available at the time of update.